The Nativity of our Lord/Christmas Eve

 that on Christmas Eve he and his fellow crew members

-would have the largest audience that had ever listened to a human voice.
+would have the largest audience that had ever listened to

 And then the official said,